kshitij-3001/OIBSIP--/README.md

 # OIBSIP--
 OASIS INFOBYTE LEVEL 2 TASK-2.
+This is a tribute page made using basic HTML & CSS.